eBay Seller Protection FAQ

 If the buyer alleges that the item you sold wasn't authentic and the case was resolved in the buyer's favour, eBay may limit your account, up to and including suspension of your account.
 For more details, see "What happens if a buyer believes an item is not authentic?" in the eBay Buyer Protection Policy.What is a reimbursement payment method?The reimbursement payment method is a payment method on file to pay for your outstanding balance to eBay in cases where eBay arranged for a refund of your buyer under the eBay Money Back Guarantee policy.
 The reimbursement payment method will be charged if eBay has decided a case in favour of a buyer and removal of funds from your PayPal account has failed or PayPal is not your preferred reimbursement method.

 When this happens for the first time, you will receive an email from eBay to put a reimbursement payment method on file.
 For future cases where eBay has arranged for a refund of your buyer we will notify you and continue to charge your preferred reimbursement method.
-Sellers must have a valid reimbursement method on file with eBay at all times.Is there a time limit for a buyer to place a case?Generally, buyers will have 45 days from payment to file a case — the same as with the current PayPal dispute resolution system.
+Sellers must have a valid reimbursement method on file with eBay at all times.Is there a time limit for a buyer to place a case?Generally, buyers will have 30 days after actual (or latest estimated) delivery date to file a case — the same as with the current PayPal dispute resolution system.
 Exceptions may be made to buyers based on factors such as member account information, listing information, item location and postal method.
 Sellers will be asked to work things out with the buyer, if the seller and the buyer are unable to come to agreement, we won’t require reimbursement from the seller for the case.What if the buyer never paid for the item?
 Can they still call eBay with a dispute?Buyers are welcome to contact eBay for any reason.
 However, eBay will not permit a case when the buyer has not paid you.Will my excellent buyer satisfaction rating be taken into account during this process?Yes.
 In addition to transaction and listing details, we will also consider whether the case is an isolated complaint for an otherwise high-performing seller.
 Will the buyer be able to leave negative Feedback on a transaction if a seller successfully appeals a dispute?There is no link between eBay's resolution process and the Feedback system.
 As is the case today, buyers will be free to leave Feedback regardless of dispute resolution outcomes.
 All the current reasons for Feedback removal will still apply.
 What should I do to make sure my buyers are satisfied?

 What can I do to protect myself from buyer abuse?If your buyer is misusing returns or abusing the eBay Money Back Guarantee programme, please report the buyer.